 r.c.

 She is developing her debut feature, Basketball Heaven, a love letter to her hometown, Kinston, NC.
 This film won the 2023 South Pitch Documentary with New Orleans Film Society, is supported by the Sundance Institute, and is a co-production with PBS through ITVS's Open Call.
 Her work is supported by Sundance, Chicken and Egg Pictures, Perspective Fund, PBS, Cucalorus, South Arts, Points North Institute, Chicago Filmmakers, and the Field Foundation.
-Cox also organizes an annual youth media camp in eastern North Carolina, The Freedom Hill Youth Media Camp.

 Next